garbados/the-emerald-green/doc/player_guide.md

 > **Metagaming tip**
 >
 > While the intent of the trait system is to support a "balanced" (interesting) character falling out of any possible five card spread (and to complicate metagaming by being incomprehensibly vast and interwoven), there are some patterns you may want to consider:
-> - So-called *class archetypes*, like "fighter" or "wizard" or "rogue" and their permutations, all begin with a particular pair of card pairs, either of which may be satisfied.
-These pairs are always a particular *major arcana* and a particular "skill card" (which we'll get to shortly).
+> - So-called *class archetypes*, like "fighter" or "wizard" or "rogue" and their permutations, correspond to each major arcana.
 > - Court cards and aces grant skill proficiencies.
 This group -- pages, knights, queens, kings, and aces -- are known as "skill cards".
 > - Suited ranks between 2 and 10 interact with class archetypes by triggering particular sub-traits.
 For example, the five of wands may grant a spell to a mage.
 > - Suited cards grant attribute increases, but the pattern of which is particular: court cards increase the attribute associated with that suit, while evens and odds increase some other attribute -- except for Luck, which is only and always increased by pacting pentacles.
 Rather than provide a sub-list of these interactions, read the card guide and figure the pattern yourself.